GregTMiller/LudumDare49Project/README.md

 * Publish code on Github

-* Create art in Clip Studio
+* Create art in Clip Studio and Blender

 * IDE will be Visual Studio Code